 Museum and dome of the cathedral

-Arriving to the top, outside the dome, you can enjoy Madrid as far as the eye can see, in a 360° panoramic view.
+Arriving at the top, outside the dome, you can enjoy Madrid as far as the eye can see in a 360° panoramic view.
 That is why it is one of the best viewpoints in Madrid.

 The crypt of the cathedral

 The Almudena Cathedral is built on a beautiful crypt.
 In it there are about 20 chapels adorned with stained glass windows from the Maumejean house.

 One of the most precious and oldest pieces is the image of Our Lady of the Flor de Lis, the Virgin in Madrid, which was ordered to be painted by Alfonso VI before the figure of the Virgin of Almudena was found buried.
 She had been hidden to protect it from the Moors at the time of the conquest.

 For information on schedules and rates, or how to get there, you have this link on the Almudena Cathedral website.